Nipissing First Nation: History

-The noted 18th-century Cherokee chief, Attakullakulla (died 1775) was born a Nipissing.
-He was captured as a child when the Cherokee raided his community and killed his parents; he was adopted by a Cherokee family.

-By the early 19th century, European colonists and Métis had started trapping in the area in and around Lake Nipissing, rather than relying on pelts brought to trading posts by First Nations peoples.
-This competition resulted in fewer pelts available to the Nipissing and other First Nations in the area.

 In 1850 the Nipissing signed the Robinson Treaty with the Canadian representatives of the British Crown.
 In the face of increasing European encroachment by settlers, they wanted to confirm their claim to the north shores of Lake Nipissing and its main waterways.

 Reserve

 Nipissing 10, as it was formerly known, is an Indian reserve in northeastern Ontario located on the north shores of Lake Nipissing in the Nipissing District, serving as the land base for the Nipissing First Nation.
 The 21007.3 ha reserve is located west of North Bay and east of West Nipissing.

 The reserve comprises the communities of Beaucage, Jocko Point, Yellek, Duchesnay, and Garden Village, as well as many smaller sub-divisions.
 Garden Village is accessible by municipal streets in Sturgeon Falls.
 The other communities all have direct access off of Highway 17 West.

 Society

 Traditionally, the Nipissing nation is structured around families and clans (or doodems).
-The five doodems are: Blood (Miskwaa'aa, recorded as "Miskouaha"), Birchbark (Wiigwaas), Heron (Ashagi, recorded as "Outchougai"), Beaver (Amikwaa, recorded as "Amicois" or as "Nez Percés"), and Squirrel (Asanagoo).
+The five doodems are: Blood (Miskwaa'aa, recorded as "Miskouaha"), Birchbark (Wiigwaas), Heron (Ashagi), Beaver (Amikwaa, recorded as "Amicois" or as "Nez Percés"), and Squirrel (Asanagoo).
 During the period of the clans' early contact with the Europeans, the Blood, Birchbark, and Squirrel clans were located on and about Lake Nipissing, the Heron clan resided primarily on Lake Nipissing but also on lands extending southward to the eastern coast of Lake Huron's Georgian Bay, and the Beaver clan was located on the northern coast of Georgian Bay, adjacent to Heron territory.

 Each clan is subdivided along family lines.
 They govern independently but at the same time cooperatively, as part of Nipissing Nation as a whole.
-They respect a person's right to decide individual paths..
+They respect a person's right to decide individual paths.